JamesLTaylor/AdventOfCow/readme.md

 human.
 It is still idiomatic cow but with sounds and letters that are more easily distinguished by the human ear and eye.

-scripts can be transliterated in either direction with instructions like:
+Scripts can be transliterated in either direction with instructions like:

 ```python translate.py fibonacci.cow```